 - ½ tsp Paprika (preferably smoked)

-- 1 ¼ Cup Manchego Cheese – shredded and divided (about 5 oz)
+- 1 ¼ Cup Manchego Cheese – shredded and divided (about 5 oz); plus more for garnish

 - 2 tsp Olive Oil

-- 10 oz Chorizo (casing removed if using links)
+- 10 ounces Chorizo (remove and discard the casing if using links)

 - ¼ Cup Sundried Tomatoes – roughly diced (drained, if packed in oil)